voschezang/coding-handbook/interview-questions.md

 **Tools**

+Init

+- Expectation management
+    - This is what we've heard.
+    - Now we like to explore that topic.
+- Choose topics
+    - What are you good at?
+What's your passion?

-Levels for queries
+Levels for queries.
+Given a topic or situation X:

-- Storytelling.
+- **Storytelling**.
 "Describe an experience about X"
 - Improve / role-playing.
-A hypothetical situation.
-"Image X. How would you respond?"
+A **hypothetical situation**.
+"Image X. How would you respond?
+What is the risk of that?"
-- ...
+- **Opinion**.
+"We (will) have a situation X. We had to choose between such and such.
+What do you think of that?
+Which conditions would change your opinion?"